-Management of the Organization has evaluated events and transactions occurring after December 31, 2021 through December 21, 2022, the date the consolidated financial statements were available for issuance, for recognition or disclosure in the consolidated financial statements.
-There were no events and transactions that required recognition and disclosure in the consolidated financial statements, except as disclosed in Note 7.
+Management of the Organization has evaluated events and transactions occurring after December 31, 2022 through September 28, 2023, the date the consolidated financial statements were available for issuance, for recognition or disclosure in the consolidated financial statements.
+There were no events and transactions that required recognition and disclosure in the consolidated financial statements.